jeffchheng/brains-base/content/blog/2019-12-29-anime-of-the-decade/index.md

 ![ERASED](./erased.jpg)

 Time travel _and_ a murder mystery?
 It's like this show was made for me. _ERASED_ is one of the greatest thrillers I've ever seen.
 The tension gets almost overbearing as you wonder how some elementary school kids will thwart a serial killer.
 Even if you guess who the killer is, the premise doesn't allow for an easy out.
-You're stuck watching the tragedy unfold alonside Satoru.
+You're stuck watching the tragedy unfold alongside Satoru.

 ### 2016 Runner Up: My Hero Academia